 A good prosthodontist desires to help others, but the desire to help in itself is entirely inadequate.
-He must be an excellent and highly-trained technician, ready to look at every treatment as unique both in its technical challenges and in the patient's uniqueness, who is more than a set of X-rays, a list of symptoms, and a treatment plan.
+He must be an excellent and highly-trained technician, ready to look at every treatment as unique in its technical challenges and in the patient's uniqueness, who is more than a set of X-rays, a list of symptoms, and a treatment plan.
 The successful prosthodontist is an excellent collaborator and leader, ready to share and receive opinions and insights.
 He is a great communicator who can inspire trust and confidence in his patients and staff and explain complex plans in simple language.
-He is someone who appreciates innovation and who has the enthusiasm and curiosity to keep abreast of a field in which new techniques and materials are constantly evolving and tries to add to the sum of common knowledge of the specialty for the benefit of all.
+He appreciates innovation and has the enthusiasm and curiosity to keep abreast of a field in which new techniques and materials are constantly evolving and tries to add to the sum of common knowledge of the specialty for the benefit of all.
 But most of all, he is determined to restore smiles, a pleasing appearance, dietary choices, and confidence in his patients, from which he derives enormous satisfaction.

-I seek to enhance my level of skill and knowledge to ultimately, practice, research and teach Prosthodontics.
-I want to create videos to provide both general and specialist dental education to supplement dental training.
+I seek to enhance my skill and knowledge to practice, research and teach Prosthodontics.
+I want to create videos to provide general and specialist dental education to supplement dental training.
 I have participated in dental education programs in underserved communities.
 I thoroughly enjoy teaching; I have always carefully noted and sought to emulate the techniques and characteristics of my most influential teachers, especially the prosthodontists.

 During my degree program, I was invited to assist in a research project on the degree of awareness of gingival diseases and their relation to unhealthy habits among the Egyptian population.
 Our results were published at the 15th International Dental Congress in Cairo.
 This exposed me to the processes involved and demonstrated the planning and analytical skills involved in practical research and the personal characteristics of determination, patience, and diligence.
 I am especially interested in researching dental material sciences and digital dentistry.